Amazon's Valentine's Day breakup with N.Y. may cause heartache for years to come, experts say

 Breaking News Emails

-Opponents of Amazon's New York development hailed the company's decision to flee as a victory — but economic experts fear it's a loss that could haunt the city for generations to come.
+Opponents of Amazon's New York development hailed the company's decision to pull the plug as a victory — but economic experts fear it's a loss that could haunt the city for generations to come.

 Opponents, including local activists and politicians, decried the backroom process that had been used to broker the deal and launched protests aimed at Amazon's anti-union history and the $3 billion in tax breaks and incentives it was set to receive.